wraithan/resume/docs/projects.rst

 whenever I wanted to add or remove a feature.
 Instead I chose to using Redis' pub/sub functionality and have what would be plugins run as services along side of the bot.
-An added benefit is if a service crashes, it doens't take the bot down with it.
+An added benefit is if a service crashes, it doesn't take the bot down with it.

 This was my first foray into using Node.
 IRC bots have become sort of like a hello world to me when working in a new language.
-In this case I orginally wrote the core IRC handling code myself to better understand Node.
+In this case I originally wrote the core IRC handling code myself to better understand Node.
 Then I found node-irc_ and after fixing up their docs so they were on RTD, cleaning up the code a bit, and adding some needed features (and getting all of those pull requests accepted) I